authelia/authelia/docs/content/integration/openid-connect/proxmox/index.md

 ### Specific Notes

 {{< callout context="caution" title="Important Note" icon="outline/alert-triangle" >}}
-[Proxmox] requires you create the Realm prior to adding the provider.
+[Proxmox] requires you create the Realm before adding the provider.
 This is not covered in this guide.
 {{< /callout >}}